 United Super Markets Holdings Inc. (USMH) provides customers with a more enjoyable and stress-free shopping experience by enabling them to bypass cash register waiting lines and pay for their purchases via smartphone.
-The payment system is part of an ongoing digital transformation at USMH utilizing Fujitsu’s “Brainforce” retail API platform.
+The payment system is part of an ongoing digital transformation at USMH utilizing Fujitsu’s retail headless commerce platform "Flexible Commerce".

 With growing demand for more personalized shopping services, the client needed a flexible and agile platform for rapid service development and deployment in the retail market.

 Fujitsu Flexible Commerce* platform, which offers effortless integration of back-end and front-end services.

 - Lead time for the introduction of new digital services has been cut in half.

 - Rapid introduction of a “Scan&Go Ignica**” smartphone app has revolutionized the customer shopping experience.